 A buyout manager’s ability to identify long term macroeconomic trends - as well as individual target companies - is key to strong performance.
 Valuation of each target company is carried out by incorporating comparable valuations, debt levels as well as the potential future exit value.

 The main exit avenues for buyout funds are by way of a strategic sale or an IPO.
-See How does private equity works? for more.
+See Private Equity Harvesting Stage for more.

 What is a “minority buyout” fund?